Usage

 (for university

 professor).
-E.g. Professor Chang.
+E.g. professor Chang.

-Designations of lower-level
+Designations of other

 Cultural,